Skip to content

 UR Delver

 Pre-Board: The preboard matchup can be tricky.
-Typically casting Doomsday at any point of the game is very difficult.
+Typically casting at any point of the game is very difficult.
 They have counterspells and a lot of threats that will kill you if you drop your life total too far.
-Some heuristics I have is to cast Doomsday only if the board is really stable, or if this is in the early game and I can protect with counter magic, or if it is the only way I can steal a win.
-The other mental note I have in my head is that Doomsday at anything less than 14 life is incredibly dangerous, as 6 or less life puts you dead to 2 hits from a threat or a Lightning Bolt.
-I will however, cast a Doomsday unprotected sometimes if they are tapped out with no threat and I have an extra mana to play around Daze.
-Their blue cards are high impact, and if I can trade Dark Ritual and a Doomsday for a force + any blue card, I think that is a favored trade.
-Typically you win the game if you get your mana underneath you and can cast enough 2 for 1's.
-Baleful Strix is your pseudo mirror breaker as the game typically comes down to creature beats and they can rarely attack favorably into them.
-I will put Cavern of Souls on Bird to make sure they resolve if I need to.
-Sometimes this will be a lightning rod for Wasteland and I'd much rather them waste a cavern than any other land.
+Some heuristics I have is to cast only if the board is really stable, or if this is in the early game and I can protect with counter magic, or if it is the only way I can steal a win.
+The other mental note I have in my head is that at anything less than 14 life is incredibly dangerous, as 6 or less life puts you dead to 2 hits from a threat or a .
+I will however, cast a unprotected sometimes if they are tapped out with no threat and I have an extra mana to play around .
+Their blue cards are high impact, and if I can trade and a for a force + any blue card, I think that is a favored trade.
+Typically you win the game if you get your mana underneath you and can cast enough 2 for 1's. is your pseudo mirror breaker as the game typically comes down to creature beats and they can rarely attack favorably into them.
+I will put on Bird to make sure they resolve if I need to.
+Sometimes this will be a lightning rod for and I'd much rather them waste a cavern than any other land.
 You need to put a murktide on the battlefield and protect it to victory.
 Game 1 is a very difficult matchup and is typically decided by the dice roll.
 Remove their threats so they can't take your life total down quickly and try and win a long game with 2 for 1's.

 GW Depths

 Pre-Board: This matchup is very favored.
-Try to cast Doomsday as soon as possible.
-You typically lose to a fast marit lage with protection or by being Wastelanded out of the game.
+Try to cast as soon as possible.
+You typically lose to a fast marit lage with protection or by being ed out of the game.
 They will be favored against the tempo gameplan, but it does cause them to waste resources on stopping you if you cast a big murktide.

 Elves

 Pre-Board: This matchup is interesting.
 This section assumes it is the HelloNewton Fiend Artisan version of the deck, as that is what I played against all weekend.
 I believe you are very favored against this deck.
 However, they can win this game.
 If they have Allosaurus Shepherd and a fast natural order, that can kill you if you don't have enough interaction.
 They can also win if you let them go too wide, so put pressure on them so they cannot try and grind you out.
 A fast combo will win, and they struggle to answer a resolved murktide since typically their only out is a single Grist.
-The other Consideration is that they have a main deck Opposition Agent, so it is possible to get blown out if you are not careful.
+The other ation is that they have a main deck , so it is possible to get blown out if you are not careful.

 Post Board: Post board is fairly similar but is even better for you because you have a lot of good interaction to stop them from reaching critical mass.
-This MU is why I have Fatal Push over bolt, as you need push to kill their Fiend Artisans.
-You can win quickly but remember to be thinking about Endurance and boseiju after you resolve Doomsday because they will try and trip you up if you let them.
+This MU is why I have over bolt, as you need push to kill their Fiend Artisans.
+You can win quickly but remember to be thinking about and boseiju after you resolve because they will try and trip you up if you let them.

 4C Control